How to share your idea with the world

-The TTO evaluates all disclosed inventions, creative works, and software before ownership is determined and the commercialization process begins.
-As part of the evaluation, the TTO will speak with the creators, assess patentability and performa a prior art search (for inventions), research the market for the creation, examine the institutional support in creating the invention, identify potential licensees, and approximate the market potential of the creation.
+The TTO evaluates all disclosed inventions, creative works, and software before the commercialization process begins.
+As part of the evaluation, the TTO will speak with the inventors or authors, determine the level of institutional support, assess patentability and perform a prior art search (for inventions), research the market for the creation, identify potential licensees, and approximate the market potential of the creation.

 Intellectual Property produced through sponsored research administered by the Foundation is assigned to the Foundation to comply with federal law and adhere to best practices.
 Read this document for a detailed explanation as to why assignment of IP to the Foundation is necessary.

-In the U.S., provisional applications need to be converted within one year from the application date.
-Due to limited resources, the TTO is often unable to pursue the cost of conversion, hence why the initial evaluation and commercialization efforts are so crucial.
-If the TTO declines to convert or maintain a patent or patent application, they may relinquish control to the inventors.
+In the U.S., provisional patent applications last for one year before they need to be converted into a non-provisional patent application.
+Due to limited resources, the TTO is often unable to pursue the cost of conversion absent expressed licensing interest.
+If the TTO declines to convert or maintain a patent or patent application, the Research Foundation may return the IP rights to the inventors.